4ndyfix/crystal-devbox/README.md

     and ``launch.json`` used for language server and debugging.
   * The language server Crystalline is available at ``/usr/local/bin/crystalline``.
     Don't forget to update the key ``crystal-lang.server`` in the workspace ``settings.json``.
-  * Debugger support (vscode-lldb extension) works sometimes - but only for simple code fragments.
+  * Debugger support (vscode-lldb extension) works basically - but only for simple code fragments.
     Sometimes VSCodium hangs or crashes by starting the debugger (Crystal debugging is in an "early stage").

 ## Contributing